cerfedino/SwingPacman/README.md

 * **Entity**

 An Entity has an active presence on the Map and can collide with other entities.
-It extends the Sprite class, meaning it has its position on the Map and an Edge where it is currently located at.
+It extends the Sprite class, meaning it has its position on the Map and an Edge where it is currently located at.\
 Every Entity has a ```colliding``` field which specifies whether it is able to collide with other entities in the moment or not.\
 The  ```onCollision()``` method is overrriden by the subclasses and handles the effects when colliding with other entities.

 * **MovingEntity**

-This class extends the `Entity` class and reprsents a moving entity on the Map.
+This class extends the `Entity` class and represents a moving entity on the Map.
 All moving entites have the ability of navigating and moving through the Map.\
 They have a field `speed` which determines the speed of the Entity and a field `direction` which determines the direction of moving.
 Every `MovingEntity` can call the method `step()` to step and move along their current edge in their specified direction.\
 After every performed step of a `MovingEntity`, the `EntityManager` checks whether that entity has collided with another Entity present on the Map.

 * **EntityManager**

-This is an individual class which is responsible for managing the behaviour of entities, as well as interaction between active enetities on the Map.\
+This is an individual class which is responsible for managing the behaviour of entities, as well as interactions between active entities on the Map.\
 The most important method is `checkCollisions(Entity e)` that is called by every `MovingEntity` after they perform a step along an Edge.
 The method then checks whether it collides with other entities by calling the method `areColliding(Entity a, Entity b)`.\
 For example, if `Pacman` calls this method, then every Food that is on the same Edge as Pacman is passed as a parameter in the method, alongside Pacman itself.
 The method checks whether the passed entities collide by checking whether their images and positioning intersect on the Map.